Central limit theorem in complete feedback games: Proofs

 On the other hand, the Chernoff bound for Poisson random variables gives

 from which the claim follows at once. \end{proof}

 We are now ready to prove the main result, which will be an easy consequence of the lemmas we proved so far. \begin{proof}[Proof of Theorem~\ref{thm:CLT}] We start with the first part.
-The asymptotic result for the mean is the main result in \cite{he2021card}.
-As for the variance $\sigma^2_n$, it can be written in terms of the conditional mean and variance (see Lemma \ref{lem:berryEssen}) as
+The asymptotic result for the mean is the main result in~\cite{he2021card}.
+As for the variance $\sigma^2_n$, we can use the law of total variance to write in terms of the conditional mean and variance (see Lemma~\ref{lem:berryEssen}) as

-Therefore, the asymptotic result follows by using \eqref{eq:condmean}, which shows that the second term is asymptotically the same of $\mu_n$, together with Lemma \eqref{lem:finalReduction}, which shows that the first term is negligible.\\ \\ We now move to the second part, namely, the proof of the CLT.
-Observe that
+Therefore, the asymptotic result follows by using \eqref{eq:condmean}, which shows that the second term is asymptotically the same of $\mu_n$, together with Lemma~\ref{lem:finalReduction}, which shows that the first term is negligible.